LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 - Selected staff members will be announced in the #announcements channel
 - Each staff member's role and responsibilities will be clearly outlined

-**Term Limits:** Staff members serve one-year terms but can be re-assigned.
+**Term Limits:** Staff members serve 12-month terms but can be re-assigned.

 ### 4.3 Moderator Selection